White-Label Product & Auth0 Integration

 Auth0 limited what we could control

 We couldn't customise everything.
-Identity matching failures showed vague error messages that blocked users without explaining why.
 I mapped Auth0's boundaries early and focused on what we could control: error messages, system states, and reducing steps.

 The security team wanted it fixed immediately.
-But rushing a registration flow for 250,000 members would create new problems.
+But rushing the registration flow for over 100,000 members at the same time — for the first onboarding client and the existing client — would create new problems, such as maintaining consistency.
 I pushed for shipping a secure baseline first, then iterating based on real support data after launch.

 When clients or internal stakeholders pushed for bespoke changes, I assessed each request against scalability impact and pushed back with a standardised alternative where the request would add long-term maintenance debt.